 You cannot choose unemployment-only cover if you select a 180-day waiting period (please see the 'Excess Periods' section below).

 An excess period is the number of days you are off work that you have to wait before your entitlement to benefit starts.

 Different excess periods are available which determine how long you would need to be away from work before you would become eligible for payment.
 For example, 30 days excess would require you to be away from work for 30 days before you would become eligible and would wait a further 30 days before you receive your first payment.

 Please refer to the policy wording for full description of excess periods or click here for further information.

-A typical monthly cost for British Insurance Mortgage Payment Protection is £2.67 for every £100 of monthly benefit.
-This cost is based a 30 year-old looking to receive £1,000 a month from an accident, sickness and unemployment policy, opting for back to day one cover who will pay £26.70 a month with British Insurance.
+A typical monthly cost for British Insurance Services Mortgage Payment Protection is £2.67 for every £100 of monthly benefit.
+This cost is based a 30 year-old looking to receive £1,000 a month from an accident, sickness and unemployment policy, opting for back to day one cover who will pay £26.70 a month with British Insurance Services.
 The monthly cost is inclusive of Insurance Premium Tax at the current rate of 6%.

 This Payment Protection Insurance is optional.
 There are other providers of Payment Protection Insurance and other products designed to protect you against loss of income.

 For impartial information about insurance, please visit the website at www.moneyadviceservice.org.uk

 Please note: This checklist is provided as an overview.
 It is important that you read the eligibility conditions when completing an application.

 To ensure you are eligible to take out a mortgage payment protection policy, you must confirm that the following statements apply: